What Happened to Santiago: Plot

-Santiago, a widowed man visits his wife at the cemetery.
-Near the location of the filming of a movie, Santiago meets a mysterious woman.
-She is very pleasant, and talks to him.
-They exchange gifts, but then upon saying their good-byes, she doesn't tell him her name and he wonders if he'll ever see her again.
-They bump into each other again and the woman continues to be pleasant and tells him her name is Angelina.
-Angelina informs him that she has been watching him and saw when he mailed a letter to someone.
+Santiago, a widowed man, visits his wife's grave at the cemetery.
+Near a movie filming location, Santiago encounters a mysterious woman.
+She is very pleasant and engages him in conversation.
+They exchange gifts, but upon parting ways, she leaves without revealing her name, leaving Santiago to ponder if he will ever see her again.
+They cross paths once more, and the woman, now identified as Angelina, continues to be amiable.
+Angelina discloses that she has been observing Santiago and mentions witnessing him mailing a letter to someone.

-Santiago, the widowed man and his daughter often argue, mainly because his daughter is going through a divorce and her father, Santiago prefers she not divorce.
-Later as the daughter and her husband argue over divorce matters in the presence of their young son, Santiago engages the boy in conversation about snow: that the only time he saw snow was when it was bought to Puerto Rico by plane.
-Santiago, looks for employment but is interviewed by someone who is obviously not interested in hiring him because of his age.
+Santiago frequently argues with his daughter, primarily because she is undergoing a divorce, which he opposes.
+Later, during a dispute between his daughter and her husband in the presence of their young son, Santiago distracts the boy with conversation about snow, reminiscing about the only time he witnessed snow when it was airlifted to Puerto Rico.
+Santiago searches for employment but faces disinterest from an interviewer due to his age.

-The third time Santiago and Angelina meet, they listen to traditional guitar music and dance.
-Following that, they go to a park and row a boat through a waterway.
-Angelina is always smiling and happy.